hack-the-6ix/api.hackthe6ix.com/config/README.md

 If more templates or lists are added, it is important to add it to the list to ensure reliability.

+WARNING: For the lists query, we support only passing an object that will AND all the fields specified, or a TOP-LEVEL $or.
+No other operators are supported!

 ```
 {
   "templates": {
     "applicationIncomplete": { // This is the human-friendly name that can be used within the backend to identify templates
-      "subject": "Your Hack the 6ix application is incomplete", // This is used in the subject of transactional emails
-      "templateID": "XXXXXX" // This is the Mailtrain templateID
+      "templateID": XXXXXX // This is the ListMonk templateID
     },
     ...
   },
   "lists": {
     "applicationIncomplete": { // This is the human-friendly name that can be used within the backend to identify mailing lists
-      "listID": "XXXXXX", // This is the mailtrain mailing list ID
+      "listID": XXXXXX, // This is the ListMonk mailing list ID
       "query": { // Users who match this mongoDB query will be included in this mailing list after sync
         "status.applied": true // example
       }